A Quiet Strategy for People Who Built Something

 Can I keep some cash at closing?

 Yes.
-You can elect to take a portion of proceeds outside the trust at closing.
+You can elect to take a portion of proceeds outside the installment structure at closing.
 Capital gains tax would apply to that portion in the year of sale, just like a normal sale.
 The remainder defers.

 Is this the same as a 1031 exchange?